ut-hnl-lab/paramopt/README.md

 ```python
 dataset = Dataset(X_names=space.names, Y_names="Evaluation")
 ```
-Basically, X_names is passed the parameter namew, and Y_names is passed the name of the evaluations.
+Basically, X_names is passed the parameter names, and Y_names is passed the name of the evaluations.
 The dataset is managed by the `BayesianOptimizer` class described below.

 This data can be exported to / imported from a csv file.